ArkoshEternal/605_202/lab2/analysis.md

 The program can handle inconsistent spacing, which helps deal with errant user input Also - I build a testing suite (though its from last assignment as well), which builds test suite files and checks them automatically using randomization.

+## NOTE: please consider running this assignment through the python file for best result of test